Jiří Patera (mathematician): Life and career

 Patera attended secondary school in Děčín and subsequently studied theoretical physics at Moscow State University.
 There he met and married Tatiana Chalnikova.
 In 1964, he earned a doctorate from Charles University, pursued a postdoc at the University of Montreal and returned to Prague in 1966.
-In August of 1968, with Soviet tanks rolling into Czechoslovakia, he emigrated with Tatiana and their daughter first to the UK and finally settling in Montreal, Canada, a year later.
+In August 1968, with Soviet tanks rolling into Czechoslovakia, he emigrated with Tatiana and their daughter first to the UK and finally settling in Montreal, Canada, a year later.
 He joined the Universite de Montreal as an assistant professor and then newly created Centre de Recherches Mathematiques at the university.

 Patera began his work in group theory and Lie groups.
 From 1965 to 1972, he published several works on constructive theories of the representation of compact Lie groups.
 In 1981, he published Tables de dimensions, d'indices et de règles de branchement pour les représentations d'algèbres de Lie simples and began collaborating with Robert Moody in the field the following year.

 Patera was known for his work on constructive computation prior to the use of software engineering.
 He wrote a book on Lie algebra representation and primarily worked alongside Robert Moody and Hans Zassenhaus.

 He died in Montreal on 3 January 2022, at the age of 85 with Tatiana at his bedside.